 PADI Open Water Diver course

 This is the most popular and most taken diving course in the world.
-A complete beginner course that gets you a scuba diving certificate that is recognized worldwide and allows you to scuba dive anywhere.
+A complete beginner course that gets you a scuba diving certificate.
+PADI certifications are recognized worldwide and allow you to scuba dive anywhere.

 – During 5 confined water dives (that’s in the pool or in shallow water), you will learn all the skills you need for diving.